IT Band Syndrome Specialists Eugene

 About IT Band Syndrome

 IT band syndrome causes sharp lateral knee pain that can sideline runners quickly.
-The key isn't stretching the IT band—it's addressing the hip weakness and loading errors that cause the problem.
+The key is not stretching the IT band, but addressing hip weakness, control deficits, and loading errors that keep the problem coming back.

 Expected Recovery Window